 - People with coagulation disorders who received blood products or plasma-derived clotting factor treatment products before 1993

-- Sexual partners of a person with HCV infection (individuals at higher risk of sexual transmission include men who have sex with men and people with HCV–HIV co-infection)
+- Sexual partners of a person with hepatitis C (people at higher risk of sexual transmission include men who have sex with men and people with HCV–HIV co-infection)

 - People with HIV or hepatitis B virus infection